Scattering Statistics of Generalized Spatial Poisson Point Processes: Conclusion

 \section{Conclusion}

-We have constructed Gabor-filter scattering transforms for random measures on $\mathbb{R}^d,$ and stochastic processes on $\mathbb{R}.$ Our construction is closely related to \cite{bruna:scatMoments2015}, but extends their work in several important ways.
-First, while our Gabor-type filters include dyadic wavelets as a special case, they also include many other families of filters.
-We also do not assume that the random measure $Y$ is stationary, and consider compound, possibly inhomogeneous, Poisson random measures on $\mathbb{R}^d,$ in addition to ordinary Poisson processes on $\mathbb{R}.$ We do note however, that \cite{bruna:scatMoments2015} provides a detailed analysis of self-similar processes and multifractal random measures, whereas we have primarily focused on models of random sparse signals.
-We believe the results presented here open up several avenues of future research.
-Firstly, we have assumed throughout most of this paper that the points of our random measures were distributed according to a possibly inhomogenous Poisson process.
-It would be interesting to discover if our measurements can distinguish these signals from other point processes.
-Secondly, it would be interesting to explore the use of these measurements for a variety of machine learning tasks such as synthesizing new signals.
+We have constructed Gabor-filter scattering transforms for random measures on $\mathbb{R}^d.$ Our work is closely related to \cite{bruna:scatMoments2015} but considers more general classes of filters and point processes (although we note that \cite{bruna:scatMoments2015} provides a more detailed analysis of self-similar processes).
+In future work, it would be interesting to explore the use of these measurements for tasks such as, e.g., synthesizing new signals.

-\acks{J.H. and M.H. are partially supported by NSF grant \#1620216.
-M.H. is also partially supported by Alfred P. Sloan Fellowship \#FG-2016-6607 and DARPA YFA \#D16AP00117.}

-\section{Proof of Theorem \ref{thm: scattering 1st order taylor}}
+\section{Proof of Theorem 1}

 To prove Theorem \ref{thm: scattering 1st order taylor} we will need the following lemma.